hollzzar/hollzzar.github.io/_pages/about.md

 # Research

 What is the difference between a dialect and a language?
 This question drives my interests in adaptation to syntactic, phonological, and phonetic variation; language, register, and dialect switching; mapping lexicons in contact; and quantifying cross-variety distance.
-To date, my work on bidialectalism and bilingualism have developed separately, but future work will integrate these foci.
+To date, my lines of research investigating bidialectalism and bilingualism have developed separately, but future work will integrate these foci.

 ## Variation